-the Directors' confirmation on page 23 of the Annual Report, in accordance with provision C.2.1 of the Code, that carried out a robust assessment of the principal risks facing the Group, including those that would threaten its bus future performance, solvency or liquidity. , - the disclosures in the Annual Report that describe those risks and explain how they are being managed or mitigat ed.
-We have nothing material to add or to draw attention to. - the Directors' explanation on page 22 of the Annual Report, in accordance with provision C.2.2 of the Code, as to assessed the prospects of the Group, over what period they have done so and why they consider that period to be and their statement as to whether they have a reasonable expectation that the Group will be able to continue in op meet its liabilities as they fall due over the period of their assessment, including any related disclosures drawing a necessary qualifications or assumptions. e appropriate, to add or to draw beration and attention to.
+- the Directors' confirmation on page 23 of the Annual Report, in accordance with provision C.2.1 of the Code, that they have carried out a robust assessment of the principal risks facing the Group, including those that would threaten its business model, future performance, solvency or liquidity.
+We have nothing material to add or to draw attention to. the disclosures in the Annual Report that describe those risks and explain how they are being managed or mitigated.
+We have nothing material to add or to draw attention to. - the Directors' explanation on page 22 of the Annual Report, in accordance with provision C.2.2 of the Code, as to how they have assessed the prospects of the Group, over what period they have done so and why they consider that period to be appropriate, and their statement as to whether they have a reasonable expectation that the Group will be able to continue in operation and meet its liabilities as they fall due over the period of their assessment, including any related disclosures drawing attention to any necessary qualifications or assumptions.
+We have nothing material to add or to draw attention to.